 We hope some of the path markers below can kick-start some further ideas for you.
 Acknowledging the different milestones in your customer journey and learning from each interaction is what will drive you forward and empower you to keep adapting to and growing your audience.

-BUILDING CONNECTIONS THROUGH CRM
+BUILDING LOYALTY THROUGH CRM

 Customer Relationship Management is about opening up the discourse between you and your audience.
-It has been shown that properly integrating CRM can on average increase revenue by 61% per salesperson and save marketing budgets at least $75,000 per annum.
+It has been shown that properly integrating CRM can on average increase revenue by 61% per salesperson and save marketing budgets of at least $75,000 per annum.
 The insights provided from CRM draw a line between marketing and customer service, where the former entices you to the overall idea and ethos of the brand while the latter shows your value in each consumer’s voice.
 This influences retention, conversion and valuable targeting information for advertisers.

 Aftonbladet, a Swedish tabloid, was able to build a subscriber list of 250,000 and influence a revenue of $32 million through advertisements and subscriptions.
 One of their key strategies is involving each journalist in CRM so they know which articles are driving traffic, conversions and subscriptions.
 This fine-tunes the content that is being released, influencing more engagement and gives each publisher the power of insights in order to do so.